-For those who are confident in the kitchen, one of the simplest ways to add cannabis to a meal is with cannabis-infused cooking oil.
-Coconut oil and olive oil are the most commonly used and are highly recommended, but canola oil is a good option if you’ll be cooking with higher heat.
+But for those who are confident in the kitchen, one of the simplest ways to add cannabis to a meal is with cannabis-infused cooking oil.
+Olive oil and coconut oil are the most commonly used and highly recommended, but canola oil works too if you plan to cook with higher heat.

-The following appetizer and entrée incorporate cannabis-infused cooking oil, while the dessert uses infused dark chocolate bars.
-To make non-infused versions of any or all of them, simply switch out the infused ingredient for its non-infused counterpart!
+To make non-infused versions of any or all of the dishes below, simply switch out the infused ingredient for its non-infused counterpart.